-Name Description NodeID The number of the module (node) in the Z-Wave network (transmitted for each Z-Wave module after adding it to the controller) Banned Information on blocking Z-Wave communication with the module: 0 - communication with the module is not blocked, 1 - blocked communication with the module (module banned).
-The blocking occurs when 3 consecutive attempts to communicate with the module fail (increment of the FailCount attribute by 3).
-A query is sent to the banned module every 1 minute - if the CLU receives a response, then the blocking will be removed and it is possible to try again to send the order to the FailCount module The number of unsuccessful attempts to communicate with the Z-Wave module.
+Name Description NodeID The number of the module (node) in the Z-Wave network (transmitted for each Z- Wave module after adding it to the controller) Banned Information on blocking Z-Wave communication with the module: communication with the module is not blocked, blocked communication with the module (module banned).
+The blocking occurs when 3 consecutive attempts to communicate with the module with the module is not blocking occurs when 3 consecutive attempts to communicate with the module is not blocking is not blocking occurs when 3 consecutive attempts to communicate with the module is not blocking is not blocking occurs when 3 consecutive attempts to communicate with the module is not blocking is not blocking occurs. module fail (increment of the Failcount attribute by 3).
+A query is sent to the banned module every 1 minute - if the CLU receives a response, then the blocking will be removed and it is possible to try again to send the order to the module FailCount The number of unsuccessful attempts to communicate with the Z-Wave module.
 In case of failure of communication with the module (no response, confirmation, etc.), the feature is incremented by 1, then the attempt to repeat is twice (in 10s intervals).
-In case of failure, communication with the module is blocked (Banned = 1) Register The register number (parameter) of the configuration that has been read / set recently using the available methods Value NOTE!
+In case of failure, communication with the module is blocked (Banned = 1) Register The register number (parameter) of the configuration that has been read / set recently using the available methods Value The value of the configuration register (parameter) Note!
 Parameter 2, 3, 5 and 8 refer to the association of modules that is not supported by the Grenton!
-NOTE!
+Note!
 Parameter 1, 6 and 7 - no noticeable changes in the module's work after the change of value!
-NOTE!
+Note!
 Parameter 9 - smaller range of set values (up to 100 lux)!

 Name Description RemoveBan It removes the blocking of communication with the Z-Wave module (in the case when the feature Banned = 1).
 Calling the method enables resending the command to the module.
-NOTE!
+Note!
 RemoveBan is not synonymous with the correct communication with the module again - it allows re-sending an order / query to the module!
 In case of failure, the entire blocking process is restarted!
-ClearFailCount Clears the number of unsuccessful communication attempts Set Sets the value of a given configuration (parameter) register: Register (register or parameter number), Value (register or parameter value), Size (size of the registry value sent or parameter - in bytes) NOTE!
-Calling the Set method must be done after waking up the battery module!
+ClearFailCount Clears the number of unsuccessful communication attempts Set Sets the value of a given configuration (parameter) register: Register (register or parameter number), Value (register or parameter value), Size (size of the registry value sent or parameter - in bytes) Note!Calling the Set method must be done after waking up the battery module!
 In order to wake up the module, please click the button in the module three times - after wake up the red LED will blink!
-Get Gets the value of a given register (parameter) configuration NOTE!
-Calling the Get method must be made after waking up the battery module!
+Get Gets the value of a given register (parameter) configuration Note!Calling the Get method must be made after waking up the battery module!
 In order to wake up the module, please click the button in the module three times - after waking up the red LED will blink!
-SetDefault Sets the default value for a given register (parameter) configuration NOTE!
+SetDefault Sets the default value for a given register (parameter) configuration Note!
 Calling the SetDefault method must be done after waking up the battery module!
 In order to wake up the module, please click the button in the module three times - after waking up the red LED will blink!